The West Texas Image Competition wIll be held Monday Feb 25th, 2022. Registration is now OPEN!

 Thank you for entering print competition.
 This is a great resource to expand your skills as an artist.

 *Awards will be given for the top three images in each category along with a Best of show trophy for the Overall Best entry.
-(Judges will choose awards).
-For every entry, regardless of category or score, is eligible for random drawing of door prizes including a FREE PPA membership, Imaging USA 2020 pass, lab credits and more!
+(Judges will choose awards head to head).
+For every entry, regardless of category or score, is eligible for random drawing of door prizes including a FREE PPA membership, Imaging USA 2023 pass, lab credits and more!

 *Only WTP members will be eligible for awards and prizes.
+All images, regardless of member status, that receive a distinction of West Texas Excellence will receive the WTP Excellence Challenge Coin.
 There is also an award for Best Image by a non-member.
 Join WTP here.

 1. Entries submitted must be entrants own work.

 3. All entries will submitted digitally.
-Must be 4000px on the long side, sRGB color space and JPEG format.
-File not to exceed 5MB
+Must be 4000px on the long side, sRGB color space and JPEG 10.
+File not to exceed 5MB.

 3. For wedding, commercial, illustrative and portrait categories, all elements must be created by the entrant.
 Artwork and digital post-production are permissible in theses categories, including compositing, as long as all photographic elements used were created by the entrant.